 Start with corn in the husks

-It will be hot!
+Be careful.
+The corn will be hot!

+When cooking corn in the microwave, the ears will become very hot.
 Remove the corn from the microwave with a heat mat, tea towel or silicone oven gloves.
 The ears will be VERY hot so you need to make sure to protect your hands.

-Cut the root end
+Cut the root end of the corn

-With a very sharp knife, cut off the root end of each ear. (not the silk end) at the widest part of the cob and discard the end.
+With a very sharp knife, cut off the root end of each ear (not the silk end) at the widest part of the cob and discard the end.

 You will want to make sure that you are cutting all the way through all of the husk, not just the knob at the very end where it joined to the plant.